Updated May 2023

 Spend the Day at Kalmus Beach

 Veterans beach is a bit closer walk from the hostel, but there is more beach to spread out on a little further up Ocean Street at Kalmus Beach.
-There is a wonderful snack bar and a bathhouse, and the water off Kalmus is a prime spot to watch windsurfers and big ferries go by.
+The water off Kalmus is a prime spot to watch windsurfers and big ferries go by.

 Walking onto the beach is free, or if you decide to drive, the parking fee is $15 for the day.